learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 We could find the `h5` element with `document.getElementById('greeting')`.

 Notice how the `id` that we pass to `getElementById` is identical to the `id` in `<h5 id="greeting">`.

-_Note: You can use either single('') or double("") quotes around the `id` within the parentheses in `document.getElementById('yourIDGoesHere')`, as long as you use the same kind to open and close them!_
+**Note:** You can use either single('') or double("") quotes around the `id` within the parentheses in `document.getElementById('yourIDGoesHere')`, as long as you use the same kind to open and close them!

 **Try it out!**

-Open up your DevTools and find an element on the page — make note of its `id`.
-Then open up your console, type `document.getElementById('theIdYouTookNoteOf')`, and check out your handy-dandy DOM node.
+Open up your DevTools and find an element on the page that has an `id` attribute.
+Then open up your console, type `document.getElementById('theIdOfTheElement')`, and check out your handy-dandy DOM node.

 #### `document.getElementsByClassName()`